Aryalexa/42-b2bRoot/4-Vm_setup.md

 #### 🟪 SSH configuration
-- Lets install and configure a SSH service.
+- Let's install and configure a SSH service.

 > 🌳
 >